Yaadon Ki Baaraat: 1973

 The brothers have grown up into mature adults.
 Shankar (Dharmendra), the eldest, is now joined by Usman on a crime spree around the city.
 However, he is still haunted by the murder of his parents and seeks to find his brothers.
-Vijay is now an unemployed but a charming young man.
-Ratan, the youngest,is a singer with a band at Heavens hotel.
+Vijay is now an unemployed but charming young man.
+Ratan, the youngest, is a singer with a band at Heavens hotel.

-Vijay meets Sunita and flirts with her.But she is not responsive.
+Vijay meets Sunita and flirts with her.
+But she is not responsive.
 At a party organised by Sunita she sings 'Chura Liya Hai'.
 Vijay falls in love with her.
-Sunita acts as if she too has fallen for him but she publicly mocks him.
+Sunita acts as if she, too, has fallen for him, but she publicly mocks him.

 Vijay feigns sickness.
-A minidrama persuades Sunita to travel on a trip with him,a man about to lose his life to cancer.
+A minidrama persuades Sunita to travel on a trip with him, a man about to lose his life to cancer.
 But she falls in love.
-Vijay however reveals the truth to Sunita whose anger soon dissolves and he is forgiven.
+Vijay, however reveals the truth to Sunita whose anger soon dissolves and he is forgiven.
 Ratan meanwhile also finds love with his co-dancer and singer.

 The brothers meet several times but remain unaware of their close bond.
 But one night Ratan sings 'Yaadon ki Baarat', a heartfelt song of loss.
 Vijay and Shankar, present at the concert are immediately struck by a flood of memories and overjoyed.
 Vijay sings along with him.
 Vijay and Ratan unite.
 Shankar writes to Ratan asking him to meet him but is unable to because of his boss, none other than Shakaal.

-Shankar discovers the truth of his parents murders.
+Shankar discovers the truth of his parents' murders.
 He joins hands with his brothers and Sunita to make Shakaal pay for his misdeeds.
 Shakaal and his son Rupesh try to run away from Shankar but he corners them.
 Finally, Shakaal and Rupesh try to escape through the railway tracks.
 But Shakaal's leg gets stuck in the tracks.
 Shankar sees a train coming and leaves Shakaal to die, while restraining Rupesh.
 Shankar reunites with his brothers and their lives.